CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 Test robot has a RaspPi + CANable.
 ![image](https://user-images.githubusercontent.com/14191527/48369511-c7fb3200-e684-11e8-8188-a9b38075beb3.png)

-Robot also has an FRC roboRIO - however this only necessary to enable actuators if using FRC-firmware for CTRE CAN actuators.
+Robot also has an FRC roboRIO - however this only necessary to enable actuators if CTRE CAN devices are FRC-Locked.
+See Phoenix Tuner to determine/modify FRC Lock state.